clintondurney/grass-stomata-geometry/README.md

 __Current limitations__
 1. Only one Python script can run with each launch of MorphoDynamX.
 Once one Python script run and completed, MorphoDynamX needs to be closed and re-launched using the above steps.
-2.
+2. To create pictures/gifs:
  a.
 The Python script take-pics.py works by taking screenshots within MorphoDynamX.
 Therefore, the overlayed text will not be in the same location for each setup.
 The user will need to edit take-pics.py to overlay text for their images.
  b.
 Similarly, the heatmap is overlayed as well.
 If the heatmap for stress is changed from 0-75 MPa, heatmap.png will need to be replaced with a picture of the new legend.